Today In History logo TIH

 1657

-Admiral Robert Blake sailed his fleet into the harbor of Santa Cruz de Tenerife and destroyed an entire Spanish treasure fleet under the guns of shore batteries, one of the most audacious naval raids of the century.
-The victory severed Spain's silver lifeline from the Americas and cemented England's rise as the dominant Atlantic naval power.
+Admiral Robert Blake sailed his fleet directly into the fortified harbor of Santa Cruz de Tenerife and destroyed an entire Spanish treasure fleet sheltering under the guns of shore batteries.
+The audacious raid, carried out despite heavy fire and difficult winds, severed Spain's silver supply line from the Americas and demonstrated that no harbor defenses could guarantee safety against a determined naval assault.
+Blake did not survive the year, dying aboard his flagship on the return voyage to England.

 1770